 Balance Your Diet

-While this is exactly an exercise tip, it’s still important to focus on your diet while you’re traveling to help you stay in shape.
+While this isn’t exactly an exercise tip, it’s still important to focus on your diet while you’re traveling to help you stay in shape.
 You don’t want to miss out on great foods while you’re away, but you also don’t want to get completely derailed by eating doughnuts every morning.
 Try sticking with the 4-1 ratio.
 For every one unhealthy thing you eat, you should eat four healthy things.
 That way, you’re eating healthy foods 80 percent of the time, but not depriving yourself of a little fun.